Links on Android Authority may earn us a commission. Learn more.

 Next up, let’s talk about encryption.
 Both Skype and Hangouts encrypt the data between your device and the companies’ servers.
 That means it’s tough — if not impossible — for someone to snoop on your conversation while you’re on public Wi-Fi, but both Microsoft (Skype owner) and Google (Hangouts owner) can technically see your messages and other activity if they want to.

-However, unlike Hangouts, Skype also offers end-to-end encryption, which basically means that the messages you send can’t be seen by Microsoft or anyone else.
-To use this feature, you have to open up a “Private conversation” with a contact.
+However, unlike Hangouts, Skype also offers end-to-end encryption, which means that Microsoft or anyone else can’t see the messages you send.
+You have to open up a “Private conversation” with a contact to use this feature.
 The downside of this is that you lose out on many features, including options to edit, delete, and forward messages.

-There’s also a big difference between the two services when it comes to the user interface.
+There’s also a big difference between the two services regarding the user interface.
 Although this comes down to personal preference, I have to say that Skype has a more modern design that’s a lot easier on the eyes than Hangouts.

 Another thing worth mentioning is the advertisements.
 Unfortunately, you’ll see annoying ads in Skype’s apps.
 We haven’t seen ads of any kind so far while using Hangouts, so bonus points to Google.